brechmos-stsci/jwst_lib.models/doc/source/devel/metadata.rst

     No way to save property 'transformations' in FITS

-The set of available metadata elements is defined in a JSON Schema that ships with `jwstlib.models`.
+The set of available metadata elements is defined in a JSON Schema that ships with `jwst_lib.models`.
 To see what elements are available, this schema can be viewed in the following formats:

 .. toctree::